 A new residential sized (<= 65,000 Btu/hr) air source heat pump meeting federal standards.

-The baseline for the Time of Sale measure is based on the current Federal Standard efficiency level as of January 1st 2015; 14 SEER and 8.2HSPF.
+The baseline for the Time of Sale measure is based on the current Federal Standard efficiency level as of January 1st 2015; 14 SEER and 8.2HSPF an estimate of expected peak rated efficiency of 11.

 The baseline for the early replacement measure is the efficiency of the existing equipment for the assumed remaining useful life of the unit and the new baseline as defined above for the remainder of the measure life.